-If undertaking a School Based Traineeship, the Automotive Servicing Technology qualification covers the skills and knowledge required to perform a range of servicing operations on light vehicles, heavy vehicles and/or motorcycles within an automotive service or repair business.
+Students undertaking a School Based Traineeship undertake the Automotive Servicing Technology qualification which includes the skills and knowledge required to perform a range of servicing operations on light vehicles, heavy vehicles and/or motorcycles within an automotive service or repair business.

 AUR20716 – Certificate II in Automotive Vocational Preparation

 This is a 240 hour course that runs over 2 years.

 It may be possible to undertake a 120 hour course in Automotive and achieve a Statement of Attainment towards Certificate II in Automotive Vocational Preparation.

 School Based Trainees are required to undertake an additional 120 hour Specialisation Study (see Automotive Servicing Technology page)

 The Specialisation is NOT available to non-SBAT students.

 This is a Board Developed Course, Category B. Students who complete the 240 hour course may sit for the optional HSC exam.
 Mandatory units of competency from the list below are examined.